sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ### Insertion or removal of a connector or device

-When the user inserts or removes a connector or device, this event must always wake the SoC from the deepest idle state and cause the display to turn on.
+When the user inserts or removes certain types of connectors or devices, these events can wake the SoC from the deepest idle state and cause the display to turn on.

 ### Windows Update